getkub/ansible_docker_splunk/Tutorial.md

 - Run `docker ps`  and find the mapping of server to Port.
 This port is as per mapping in configs
 - To access UI as localhost:<port> (eg `http://localhost:9009`)
 - Cluster Master & Search Heads will have UI enabled.
-- Password is modified to `changed`.
+- Password is modified to `changedme`.
 Please refer to ansible `group_vars` to change this.
 - Note this may take 5 minutes or so as it has to restart few times to configure cluster.
 Be patient..

 ### Other Things to note